maxnatalia/dog-groomer/README.md

 # 🐶Dog-Groomer

-Website created for practise more React, Styled Components and other technologies.
+Responsive Website created for practise more React (Compound Components), Styled Components, FramerMotion and other technologies.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## 🐶Features:

+- HomePage
+- OfferPage
+- AboutPage
+- Newsletter as Modal Window
+- Make an Appointment as Modal Window
+- Map (Leaflet) with localization
+- Animations with Framer Motion

 ## 📌Demo: